 So Junior goes to the all-white high school outside of the reservation, where, besides the “Redskin” mascot, he’s the only Indian.
 At first, he’s made fun of, but eventually he earns the respect and friendship of his peers and joins the basketball team.

 His best friend, Rowdy, is devastated by Junior’s decision to leave (in his eyes, betray) the reservation and turns against him.
 When the two teams meet to play basketball, it’s a test of loyalty and friendship.
 For Junior, there seems to be no way to win, however.
 He wants his own team to win, but he recognizes that for the members of his team (all rich, college-bound, cell-phone carrying white kids) the game is just part of their lives.
 For the Reservation team, it’s all they have.

-The book is filled with doodles and cartoons, which Junior draws as a way to stay sane and to understand his world and his life.
+The Absolutely True Diary of a Part-Time Indian is filled with doodles and cartoons, which Junior draws as a way to stay sane and to understand his world and his life.
 They add a bit of whimsy to the story and illustrate the problems he faces with a dysfunctional family, no foreseeable future, and a world that is biased against him for reasons of race, culture, and disability.